Gyryk/ProductiveStudying/README.md

 # ProductiveStudying
- Use better studying practices to understand the concepts while also incentivising studying this is an applet that will basically work like a timer but it will alternatively go off every 25 minutes and then 5 minutes and it will tell you whether you need to study or take a break
+ Use better studying practices to understand the concepts while also incentivising studying \n this is an applet that will basically work like a timer but it will alternatively go off every 25 minutes and then 5 minutes and it will tell you whether you need to study or take a break